jjcarrier/PS-HelpParser/README.md

 ![PSGallery](https://img.shields.io/powershellgallery/p/HelpParser)
 [![CI](https://github.com/jjcarrier/HelpParser/actions/workflows/ci.yml/badge.svg)](https://github.com/jjcarrier/HelpParser/actions/workflows/ci.yml)

+> **Note**
-__This is a work in progress.__
+> This is a work in progress.
   There are known flaws, but it is in a very much usable state.

 ## Description